Applying to M.S./Ph.D. Program

 Q: Who makes funding decisions?

 A: Research assistantships are decided by individual faculty in the Bioengineering graduate program.
-Teaching assistantships are decided based on interviews with teaching faculty during the campus visit days.
-Fellowship nominees are selected by the Admissions Committee.
+Teaching assistantships are based on availability and students' qualifications to provide classroom support.